susanw1/zscript/RCode.md

 The RCode receiver can also output debug information over any given channel (usually defaulting to something like serial or USB),
 	this information can be of any form, but must begin every line with a `#`, and be either new line, or packet separated from RCode data, ideally in its own packet on packet based channels.
 	The receiver can also support the `debug host set` command, which can also disable debug information, and generally should start with debug disabled if it uses a shared communication protocol, such as UDP, to avoid jamming the channel.
-	The sender can choose either to ignore such data, or log it in some form (including simply printing it).
+	The sender can choose either to ignore such data, or log it in some form (including simply printing it, or writing it to a file).

 ### Peripheral requirements